Advertisement

 Open-city counter-examples

-Augusta, Columbus, and Macon are operating proof against the "we had to encrypt" argument.
-They run mid-size Southern police departments on open radio without documented problems, in the same legal and operational environment as Atlanta.
+Atlanta, Columbus, and Macon are operating proof against the "we had to encrypt" argument.
+They run Southern police departments — including the state's largest — on open radio without documented problems, in the same legal and operational environment as Cobb, Gwinnett, and Augusta.

 Rural Georgia